Written By: Chloe Wilson BSc(Hons) Physiotherapy

 spinal cord can cause numb feet.
 The two most common causes are:

-If the blood flow to the foot is reduced, it can result in numb feet due to a lack of oxygen and nutrients reaching the nerves.
+If the blood flow to the foot is reduced, it can result in numb feet and toes due to a lack of oxygen and nutrients reaching the nerves.
 This can affect how they generate and send impulses.
-The most common causes of this are:

 There are a couple of other, rarer, causes of foot numbness:

-Prompt treatment for numb feet is vital to prevent further or long-term damage.
+Prompt treatment for numb feet and toes is vital to prevent further or long-term damage.
 Failure to do so can lead to disability, paralysis, permanent symptoms of pain and numbness and in extreme cases, may require an amputation.

 Foot & Ankle Exercises